 There is no listing available for the common kingsnake by the International Union for Conservation of Nature.
 The common kingsnake includes several different subspecies, one of which is the California kingsnake.

-The largest populations of California kingsnakes are found in southern California.
-This kingsnake can also be found in Arizona, New Mexico, southern Utah, Oregon and northern Mexico.
-It prefers arid regions, typically residing in the desert.
-However, it has also been known to adapt easily in grasslands and woodlands.
+The largest populations of California kingsnakes are found in Southern California.
+This kingsnake can also be found in Arizona, New Mexico, southern Utah, Oregon, and northern Mexico.
+It prefers arid regions, typically residing in the desert but can also be found in grasslands and woodlands.

 California kingsnakes typically eat small animals such as mice, rats, lizards, frogs, and other snakes.

 Hatchlings are typically about one foot long while adults can grow to be 2 to 5 feet long.
 Lifespan is estimated at 10-15 years.